divyab1708/dorian/README.md

 1) White Text is low contrast to the background, making it a little difficult to read.
 Change the text color to black
 2) Buttons are low contrast to background.
 Changed it to a darker color to improve visibility.
 3) No cancel buttons in Register and Forgot Password pages, making it difficult for the user to go back to the login page if needed.
 I added those buttons.
-4) Success messages on the screen.
+4) Success messages on the screen should be designed.
 5) Error messages can be made user friendly
 6) Could add logout option (have not added it now)